Day - 1

 Day - 3

-Location: Soroa / Vinales - This morning drive west to Soroa (one hour) to tour the beautiful orchid garden.
+Location: Soroa – Vinales - This morning drive west to Soroa (approximately 1 hour) to tour the beautiful orchid garden.
 A local expert will take you on a private tour of the gardens to identify the bird and plant species of this diverse area (approximately 45 minutes).
 You will easily see why the valley is known as the rainbow of Cuba.
 There will be time for lunch before continuing on to Vinales (1.5 hours), where tobacco and sugarcane fields lie side by side and limestone outcrops dot the landscape.
 Use this bus time to take part in an informal Spanish lesson so you can converse with the friendly locals throughout the rest of your trip.
 Check in to the guesthouses, leaving enough time to undertake a quick orientation walk.
 Later, perhaps enjoy the porch rocking chair and soak up the slow, old-world pace of rural Cuba as oxen plod gracefully along the streets.